GeorgiaLiberty CountyBail & Release

 Timeline: How Long Until Release?

-• Best times to post bail: Posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) may expedite the process, as court staff are more readily available to process the paperwork.
+• Best times to post bail: Posting bail during regular business hours (Monday-Friday) may expedite the release process, as all necessary personnel are available.

 What Happens After Posting Bail